—Sun Tsu, Ancient Chinese Military strategist

 - Change management – Certio Group is not just about one business plan and done.
-They recognize that well executed tactics are the glue that makes strategies and plans a reality.
+They recognize that well-executed tactics are the glue that makes strategies and plans a reality.
 To enhance ongoing operational performance, they offer the “Virtual Board Member” role to provide an independent voice to help keep things on track or revisit findings if the market changes.

 These five best practices helped Certio Group provide the insights and guidance the Rhodes and Northern Green Homes were looking for.
-In fact, I think these best practices are relevant to any kind of project.
+In fact, I think these best practices are relevant to any project.
 I can recall a number of new product launches that would have been helped immeasurably by people in the know wading through the Certio Group’s business plan template to reveal hidden secrets and brilliant insights.

 So, be a Great Leader.
 Put these points on your checklist of things to consider so you too can be assured that you and your team have covered the bases.
-Also remember, use Project Pre-Check’s three building blocks covering the key stakeholder group, the decision management process and Decision Framework best practices right up front so you don’t overlook these key success factors.
+Also remember, use Project Pre-Check’s three building blocks covering the key stakeholder group, the decision management process, and Decision Framework best practices right up front, so you don’t overlook these key success factors.
 In fact, add those factors in Certio Group’s Business Plan Template to your own Decision Framework.